dOften referred to as “sultry,” “elegant,” and “compelling,” mezzo-soprano Janara

-Ms. Kellerman is gaining critical attention for her portrayal of the title role in Carmen after making her role début with Des Moines Metro Opera.
-“When Janara Kellerman struts on stage and launches into the famous Habanera’s slinky chromatic descent, it’s easy to forget everyone else.
+Ms. Kellerman also recently returned to Cedar Rapids Opera as MAMMA LUCIA (CAVALLERIA RUSTICANA) after singing the title role in CARMEN with them in 2014.
+Ms. Kellerman is gaining critical attention for her portrayal of CARMEN after making her debut in the role with Des Moines Metro Opera.
+She has since performed the role with Northern Lights Music Festival, Ballet Tucson, August Opera and Opera Columbus, and covered the role for New York City Opera.
+The Des Moines Register writes: “When Janara Kellerman struts on stage and launches into the famous Habanera’s slinky chromatic descent, it’s easy to forget everyone else.
 Her voice is simultaneously agile and strong…With her thick black hair, smoldering gaze and brazen swagger, Kellerman casts a spell more potent than any cloud of smoke.
 She deftly combines her character’s dramatic sense of abandon with the score’s demand for vocal control.”
-(Des Moines Register)

 Kellerman consistently displayed poise and gave an expressive and ultimately chilling account of the “Liber Scriptus,” describing the book in which the world is judged. - Star Ledger (with the New Jersey Symphony Orchestra)

-"Janara Kellerman as his overbearing mother had a voice and swagger even bigger than Brewer's which made Albert's submission to her thumb totally understandable" - St. Louis Today
+Janara Kellerman as his overbearing mother had a voice and swagger even bigger than Brewer's which made Albert's submission to her thumb totally understandable - St. Louis Today

-"Also appearing are Janara Kellerman whose formidable Mezzo-soprano dominates Britten's score as powerfully as Lady Billows rules over the denizens of Loxford" -ladue news
+Also appearing are Janara Kellerman whose formidable Mezzo-soprano dominates Britten's score as powerfully as Lady Billows rules over the denizens of Loxford" -ladue news

 Of the cast, Janara Kellerman’s Dido emerged as strongest, with an agile, plangent mezzo-soprano.
 She gave a dynamic, polished and impassioned rendition of "Dido’s Lament" (or "When I am Laid in Earth"), the work’s best-known selection. - Star Ledger

 ...
 She was sung with burning intensity by mezzo-soprano Ms. Kellerman, who imparted just the right amount of crazed vengeance to the chilling final scene. - The Westfield Leader

 “But the show really belonged to Janara Kellerman as the jealous, amorous Amneris.
 Her rich, velvety mezzo voice wrapped itself around every emotion, from anger to charm to pity.
 She clearly was the finest actor on stage as well, compelling in every scene.”